fsziegler/GTD-Kanban/README.md

 # GTD-Kanban

-*"I must create a system or be enslaved by another mans; I will not reason and compare: my business is to create."* --William Blake
+*"I must create a system or be enslaved by another man's; I will not reason and compare: my business is to create."* --William Blake

 ##1 Life Organizer, based on "Getting Things Done" and Kanban